This post may contain affiliate links. Read my disclosure policy here.

 To make the book, you will need a small notebook, preferably with a dull cardboard cover.
 Next, decorate the book with a turkey handprint.
 Paint your child’s hand and thumb brown.
 Paint each finger a different fall color, such as red, green, orange and yellow.
 Stamp your child’s hand on the front cover.
 When the paint dries, help your child draw legs, an eye, and a beak.
 You can use small leaf cookie cutters dipped in paint to make leaf stamps as well.

 Don’t forget to share the gratitude messages inside during dessert.
 Continue this tradition each year.
-Just think of the memories that will be stored inside this treasure!
+Just think of the memories that will be stored inside this treasure.

-3. Bake a Secret Cranberry Bread Recipe
+Bake a Special Recipe

-4. Make Thank You Cards
+Make Thank You Cards

 Decorate construction paper thank you cards by using cookie cutters shaped like leaves and acorns in brown, red, yellow, and green paint.
 Stamp on orange paper.
-Sprinkle gold glitter on top of the wet paint to make your fall design sparkle!
+Sprinkle gold glitter on top of the wet paint to make your fall design sparkle.
 Once the paint is dry, help your child write a special thank you inside for someone they love.
 Grandparents love this!

-5. Bring Out the Board Games
+Bring Out the Board Games

 Thanksgiving is a time to create special family memories.
 After dinner, shut off the cellphones, laptops, and i-pods.
-Instead, pull out some board games to play with the family.
+Instead, pull out some classic board games to play with the family.

-I hope these activities will help make your Thanksgiving extra special.
-Have a wonderful holiday!
+I hope these fun activities will help make your Thanksgiving extra special.